candlepin/candlepin.github.io/docs/candlepin/developers.md

 to process a few hundred lines it's very helpful if they're typo free, changelog friendly, and have the originating task automatically detected.

-A general git guide can be found [here](https://fedorahosted.org/spacewalk/wiki/GitGuide).
+A general git guide can be found in the [Pro Git book](https://git-scm.com/book/en/v2).

 ### Commit message format
 ```text